digitalrebar/doc/install.rst

 Virtual Box (generally for Windows users)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    This approach expects that you've created a VM to host the
+    This approach simulates the same steps as metal, so it expects that you've created a VM to host the
     Admin container.
 If so, make sure you added an ethernet device (not
     up'd) to your VM that will be the admin network for slave VMs.
 Also,
     if using vmware, you'll need to use E1000 Nics and make sure your